Changes in your appearance due to mouth and oropharyngeal cancer

 If you're having problems with your intimate and sexual relationships because you feel unattractive, let your partner know.

-Use camouflage make up
+Using camouflage make up

 Camouflage make up can be very useful to cover scars or skin grafts that are different colours.
 There are lots of colours for all skin tones.
-There are some specially trained skin camouflage experts that work in the NHS.
+There are some specially trained skin camouflage experts who work in the NHS.
 Ask your doctor or nurse if you have this in your hospital.

 An organisation called Changing Faces can give you information about using camouflage make up.
 They can teach you how to apply it and tell you about the best products to buy.